jeffpar/pcjs.v1/docs/os2/microsoft/ptk/1.0/README.md

 After running **setup**, make sure that you modify your PATH, INCLUDE, and LIB environment variables as directed by the program.

+---

+Note: the above guides are a work-in-progress (we're converting the PDFs to Markdown).